kryptogo/jobs/README.md

 #### Quality Intern

-**2-3 day/week, at least 6-month employment, senior student welcomed**
+**2-3 days/week, at least 6-month employment, senior students are welcome**

 You will work as a part of the team to ensure that our products/functions are awesome.
 You can gain quality testing skill with our world-class RD team.
 To succeed in this role, you possess a keen eye for detail and excellent communication skills.